feisenyu/transformers_4573/README.md

     <img alt="Hugging Face Enterprise Hub" src="https://github.com/user-attachments/assets/247fb16d-d251-4583-96c4-d3d76dda4925">
 </a><br>

-## Why shouldn't I use Transformers?
+## Why shouldn't I use transformers_4573?

 - This library is not a modular toolbox of building blocks for neural nets.
 The code in the model files is not refactored with additional abstractions on purpose, so that researchers can quickly iterate on each of the models without diving into additional abstractions/files.
-- The training API is optimized to work with PyTorch models provided by Transformers.
+- The training API is optimized to work with PyTorch models provided by transformers_4573.
 For generic machine learning loops, you should use another library like [Accelerate](https://huggingface.co/docs/accelerate).
-- The [example scripts](https://github.com/huggingface/transformers/tree/main/examples) are only *examples*.
+- The [example scripts](https://github.com/huggingface/transformers_4573/tree/main/examples) are only *examples*.
 They may not necessarily work out-of-the-box on your specific use case and you'll need to adapt the code for it to work.

-## 100 projects using Transformers
+## 100 projects using transformers_4573

-Transformers is more than a toolkit to use pretrained models, it's a community of projects built around it and the Hugging Face Hub.
-We want Transformers to enable developers, researchers, students, professors, engineers, and anyone else to build their dream projects.
+transformers_4573 is more than a toolkit to use pretrained models, it's a community of projects built around it and the Hugging Face Hub.
+We want transformers_4573 to enable developers, researchers, students, professors, engineers, and anyone else to build their dream projects.

-In order to celebrate Transformers 100,000 stars, we wanted to put the spotlight on the community with the [awesome-transformers](./awesome-transformers.md) page which lists 100 incredible projects built with Transformers.
+In order to celebrate transformers_4573 100,000 stars, we wanted to put the spotlight on the community with the [awesome-transformers_4573](./awesome-transformers_4573.md) page which lists 100 incredible projects built with transformers_4573.

 If you own or use a project that you believe should be part of the list, please open a PR to add it!